jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 * If somebody with the urls with no locale lands on the site, redirect them to the /en version of the page.
 Probably not the nicest approach, but at least they see something complete and can then change the language
 * I was seeing some issues with it being possible to have two locales in the url, not 100% sure why this was happening, so added some redirects to ensure this was doable

+**Note**: I'd love to be able to do some smarter redirects to not just put people with no locale in the url to the EN version of the page.
+For example if they have come from a ES url page, but wasn't sure on the rules for that.
+There looks to be some helpful examples in the Eleventy i18n docs page though that I'm going to look into.

 ## SEO considerations

 I'm not an SEO specialist, but I am aware that the changes I make can impact SEO.
 Since I’m the sole developer on this project, I needed to do the research and implementation myself to avoid introducing any regressions.